Nadwine/eagle-bank/README.md

 ```
 ### Tests cover:

-- User registratiion and login
+- User registration and login

 - Authenticated CRUD for accounts